-The overall uncertainty associated with the national Inventory of SF6 emissions from electric transmission and distribution source category were calculated using the 2019 Refinement to the 2006 IPCC Guidelines.
-Partner reported emissions uncertainty was estimated to be -/+ 10% and GHGRP reporter emissions uncertainty was estimated to be -/+ 20%.
-As described further in Chapter 4 of the national Inventory (EPA 2021), levels of uncertainty in the national estimates in 2019 of the source category were -16%/+18%.
+The overall uncertainty associated with the national Inventory of SF6 emissions from the electric transmission and distribution source category were calculated using the 2019 Refinement to the 2006 IPCC Guidelines.
+Partnerreported emissions uncertainty was estimated to be -10%/+10% and GHGRP reporter emissions uncertainty was estimated to be -10%/+10%.
+As described further in Chapter 4 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2021 of the source category were -23%/+24%.

 State-level estimates are expected to have a higher uncertainty across the time series due to the use of HIFLD transmission mileage data to apportion the emissions of facilities that either do not report to the GHGRP or that operate in multiple states.
 This allocation method introduces additional uncertainty due to the potential inaccuracy of transmission mile locations and the variability of emission rates per transmission mile across reporting facilities.
-As with the national Inventory, the state-level uncertainty estimates for this category may change as the understanding of the uncertainty of estimates and underlying datasets and methodologies improve.
+As with the national Inventory, the state-level uncertainty estimates for this category may change as the understanding of the uncertainty of estimates and underlying data sets and methodologies improves.